jyeon172/DS-TermProject/README.md

 # Used Algorithm
 In data preprocessing

   One-hot encoding <-- to get data easy-to-handle
   PCA <-- to make data distribution

 In data analysis

-  Logistic Regression Model <-- to predict severity level using symptoms Random Forest Classifier <-- to find severity level using symptoms Decision Tree Classifier <-- to find severity level using symptoms
+  Logistic Regression Model <-- to predict severity level using symptoms (data we used is categorical data, so we used logistic)
+  Random Forest Classifier <-- to find severity level using symptoms Decision Tree Classifier <-- to find severity level using symptoms

-In data evaluation:
+In data evaluation

   K-fold (test 30%, k=10)